RedietMelaku/RedietMelaku/README.md

 ## 👨‍💻 About Me
 I'm a **Full Stack Developer** with a strong passion for building efficient and scalable web applications.
 I specialize in creating dynamic and interactive user interfaces and developing robust backend systems.
 My tech stack includes **React, Node.js, TypeScript, PostgreSQL**, and **Tailwind CSS**, among others.

-With experience in integrating payment gateways and working on various projects that range from e-commerce platforms to payment solutions, I'm always ready to take on new challenges and learn new technologies.
-I'm also dedicated to contributing to open-source projects and collaborating with the development community.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=RedietMelaku&label=Profile%20views&color=0e75b6&style=flat" alt="RedietMelaku" /> </p>